Sheriff Execution III

 Fieri Facias

-Fieri facias or an execution order against goods is a common law process/writ that directs the undersheriff or County Registrar to cause chattels of the debtor within his functional area (bailiwick), to be seized in satisfaction of a judgment.
+Fieri facias or an execution order against goods is a common law process/writ that directs the undersheriff or County Registrar to cause chattels of the debtor within his functional area (bailiwick) to be seized in satisfaction of a judgment.
 A prior demand is not required before the writ issues.
 A form of requisition is filed in the court offices for the issue of the writ.
-The circuit court procedure for issue of an execution order is broadly similar.
+The circuit court procedure for the issue of an execution order is broadly similar.

 Seizable Goods